List of X-Men film series characters: Alex Summers / Havok

-Sean Cassidy/Banshee
+Sean Cassidy / Banshee

-Sean Cassidy/Banshee (played by Caleb Landry Jones) is a mutant with a supersonic scream, capable of shattering glass and propelling him into the air.
-He was a former member of the X-Men.
+Sean Cassidy / Banshee (portrayed by Caleb Landry Jones) is a mutant with a supersonic scream, capable of shattering glass and propelling him into the air.
+He is a former member of the X-Men.

 Banshee is recruited to the X-Men and takes part in the battle against the Hellfire Club.
-He is killed by Trask's experimentations after the film.
+He is killed by Trask's experimentation after the film.

+Robert Sheehan was originally cast in the role before being forced to drop out due to scheduling conflicts with Misfits.
+Additionally, an uncredited Josh Ramsay provides vocal effects for Banshee's sonic screams.

-Armando Muñoz/Darwin
+Armando Muñoz / Darwin

-Armando Muñoz/Darwin (played by Edi Gathegi) is a mutant with the power of rapid evolution to any danger or environment.
-He was a former member of the X-Men.
+Armando Muñoz / Darwin (portrayed by Edi Gathegi) is a mutant with the power of rapid evolution to any danger or environment.
+He is a former member of the X-Men.

-Darwin was a cab driver recruited to the X-Men.
+Darwin is a cab driver recruited to the X-Men.
 During the Hellfire Club's assault, Darwin pretends to defect so he can protect Angel from Havok's plasma blasts.
 Shaw absorbs these blasts and uses them to kill Darwin.

 Angel Salvadore

-Angel Salvadore (played by Zoë Kravitz) is a mutant with insect-like wings and the ability to spit acid.
-She is a defector from the X-Men to the Hellfire Club.
+Angel Salvadore (portrayed by Zoë Kravitz) is a mutant with insect-like wings and the ability to spit acid.
+She defects from the X-Men to the Hellfire Club.

-Angel was a stripper recruited to the X-Men.
-During the Hellfire Club's assault, she joined them.
-She was present fighting the X-Men in Cuba, and joins Magneto's Brotherhood of Mutants.
-She was killed in Trask's experimentations after the film, evident by one of her amputated wings.
+Angel is a stripper recruited to the X-Men during the Hellfire Club's assault.
+She fights the X-Men in Cuba before joining Magneto's Brotherhood of Mutants.
+She is killed by Trask's experimentation after the film, evident by one of her amputated wings.

 Sebastian Shaw

-Sebastian Shaw (played by Kevin Bacon) was a mutant with the power to absorb and redirect energy, as well as maintain his youth.
+Sebastian Shaw (portrayed by Kevin Bacon) is a mutant with the power to absorb and redirect energy, as well as maintain his youth.
 He was the leader of the Hellfire Club.

-Shaw was first shown as Nazi scientist Klaus Schmidt, with an interest in a young Erik Lensherr's mutant ability.
-He killed his mother in front of him to coerce him to use his power.
+Shaw is first shown as Nazi scientist Klaus Schmidt, interested in young Erik Lensherr's mutant ability.
+He kills his mother in front of him to coerce him to use his power.
 Later in life, Shaw begins operations with his Hellfire Club to enact nuclear war, allowing mutant kind to rise from the fallen human civilization.
 He manipulates military officials to place strategic nuclear warheads.
-Shaw learns of the X-Men being recruited, and attacks the facility, recruiting Angel Salvadore and killing Darwin.
+Shaw learns the X-Men are being recruited, and attacks the facility, recruiting Angel Salvadore and killing Darwin.

-Shaw force a Soviet official to send missiles to Cuba.
+Shaw forces a Soviet official to send missiles to Cuba.
 While accompanying the missiles in a submarine, Magneto lifts it from the water and confronts Shaw, removing his helmet and allowing Xavier to freeze him telepathically.
 Magneto kills Shaw by pushing a Nazi coin through his head, and takes over his role as leader.